 Deep Learning in HAR

-Deep learning has always been a hot topic in HAR [25], [26], [30].
-Deep learning methods are able to remove the dependency of the time-consuming hand-crafted feature that researchers faced [31].
-The key component of the deep learning model is its layered architecture that enables deeper extraction of features, thus allowing the classification work much easier.
-Deep learning is usually employed in the field of text recogntion [32], image classification [33] or video recognition such as surveillance cameras in airport [34].
-Thus, it makes sense that HAR can be employed using deep learning methods as well, given that the track record of deep learning is very promising [25], [26], [28].

-Convolutional Neural Network (CNN) or commonly referred as Covnet (LeNet) is already a well-researched area, first proposed by [35] based on the concept of backpropagation in [36].
+Human activities are hierarchical.
+Hence, deep learning comprising multiple layers of neural networks is explored to reveal features from low to higher levels hierarchically.
+Deep learning has become a critical research in HAR [25][26][30][31].
+Convolutional Neural Network (CNN) or commonly referred as Covnet (LeNet) is a popular deep learning model [35][36].
+CNN is proposed to capture the local dependencies and spatial domain of activity signals [40].
+The authors utilize multichannel time series data to recognize users’ activity and hand gestures.
+Since inertial signal is an one-dimensional (1D) data, the traditional CNN has been improved to perform 1D convolution operation on the accelerometer and gyroscope triaxial sensor data [8][25].

 It is three dimensional, consisting of height, width, and depth.
 Another version of the convolutional layer is called the fully connected layer (henceforth be known as Dense layer), whereby each neuron receives input from the previous layer, while CNN neurons only receives a specific part of the input from the previous layer.
 CNN is widely utilized in area such as image identification [37]–[39], however in recent years, it is widely adopted in HAR as well.
 For instance, [40] used CNN to capture the local dependencies and spatial domain of activity signals.
 They utilized multichannel time series data to recognize the user’s activity and hand gestures.

-[25] constructed a deep CNN that perform one-dimensional (1D) convolution on the accelerometer and gyroscope triaxial sensor data.
+constructed a deep CNN that perform one-dimensional (1D) convolution on the accelerometer and gyroscope triaxial sensor data.
 Their network achieved 94.79% accuracy on the data.
 Similarly, [8] also uses a 1D CNN method for HAR on the data gathered using a built-in accelerometer sensor in the smartphone.
 The triaxial acceleration data are converted into a vector input for the 1D CNN to learn and train.
 The model achieved an accuracy of 92.71%.

 1D CNN is utilized for a single time series data, while two-dimensional (2D) CNN works best in multiple time series to capture local dependency and spatial domain of multi-modal data.
 [41] applied 2D CNN on multi-modal data and achieved a classification accuracy of 99.66% based on their model.
 It achieves significantly high performance with less number of parameters when compared to 1D operation.

-Recurrent neural network (RNN) is inspired by Hopfield Net developed by [42].
+Understanding that Recurrent neural network (RNN) is inspired by Hopfield Net developed by [42].
 It was developed to process sequential or continuous data such as time signal and sensor data [31].
 RNN utilizes a technique call recurrent, meaning the network will consistently update each node based on the old and new information available.
 The state of the network will also update accordingly.
 In short, when the previous state is activated, the current state is predicted by estimating the next state.

 However, as pointed out by [43], and [44], the vanishing or exploding gradient makes training the model more challenging.
 Exploding gradient refers to a large error accumulated causing a significant change in the neural network while vanishing gradient refers to errors that lead gradient to be vanished.
 Vanishing gradient problem can attribute to RNN forgetting the first inputs due to memory cells have a short-term memory, meaning the information receives earlier may be lost and this causes the model not able to reflect its current state [28], [45].
 This limits its application for HAR, image recognition or computer vision.
 Thus, an alternative is proposed.